 Recipe Ingredients

-- Maple syrup: Use dark maple syrup for the most robust flavor.
+- Maple syrup: Use pure maple syrup for the most robust flavor, not pancake syrup with high-fructose corn syrup or corn syrups.

 - Butter: Buy unsalted butter to control the salt yourself.

-- Sugar: Golden brown sugar is better than granulated sugar for richer flavor.
+- Sugar: Golden brown sugar is better than granulated white sugar for richer flavor.

 - Salt: A nice coarse sea salt like this kosher salt adds crunch and flavor.